 Incredibly dry soil

 Your Arrowhead Plant prefers soil that is consistently moist.
 Be sure you’re not over or under watering your plant.
-Keep a consistent watering schedule–water when the top 2”-3” of the soil are dry.
+Keep a consistent watering schedule by watering when 50% of the soil volume is dry.

 If you accidentally let your Arrowhead’s soil dry out completely, you may see leaves go limp, droop, and possibly start to brown.
 If the soil is extremely dry all the way through the pot, a thorough soak is in order.